Oichkatzelesfrettschen/Research-Unix-v9/README.md

 ## Prerequisites

 Run `setup.sh` to install development dependencies.
-It installs Clang 14, Tree-sitter tooling, cscope, cloc and Python utilities used for code analysis.
+It installs Clang and additional utilities such as Tree-sitter tooling, cscope, cloc and the Python packages used for code analysis.

 ```sh
 ./setup.sh